Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - The Hurricanes' +179 scoring differential (outscoring opponents by 14.9 points per game) is a result of scoring 84.7 points per game (21st in college basketball) while giving up 69.8 per contest (143rd in college basketball).

-- The Hurricanes rank 29th in college basketball by averaging 103.7 points per 100 possessions on offense, and defensively are 76th in college basketball, allowing 85.4 points per 100 possessions.
+- The Hurricanes' 103.7 points per 100 possessions on offense rank 29th in college basketball, and the 85.4 points they allow per 100 possessions rank 76th in college basketball.

 - Miami (FL) and its opponents have been relatively even in the turnover battle.
-The Hurricanes commit 13.1 per game (286th in college basketball) and force 13.2 (92nd in college basketball action).
+The Hurricanes commit 13.1 per game (286th in college basketball) and force 13.2 (92nd in college basketball play).

 Clemson Performance Insights

-- The Tigers outscore opponents by 13.1 points per game (posting 82.3 points per game, 44th in college basketball, and giving up 69.2 per contest, 131st in college basketball) and have a +157 scoring differential.
+- The Tigers have a +157 scoring differential, topping opponents by 13.1 points per game.
+They're putting up 82.3 points per game, 44th in college basketball, and are allowing 69.2 per contest to rank 131st in college basketball.

-- The 39.1 rebounds per game Clemson accumulates rank 81st in the country, 6.8 more than the 32.3 its opponents collect.
+- Clemson wins the rebound battle by 6.8 boards on average.
+It records 39.1 rebounds per game, 81st in college basketball, while its opponents grab 32.3.

-- Clemson connects on 9.6 three-pointers per game (34th in college basketball), 1.8 more than its opponents.
-It shoots 39.2% from deep (13th in college basketball), and its opponents are shooting 31.4%.
+- Clemson makes 1.8 more threes per contest than the opposition, 9.6 (34th in college basketball) compared to its opponents' 7.8.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.